 - Globally 1,275 MHz are offered for sale broken down into 700 MHz frequencies (75 MHz), all the upper part of the 3.4-3.8 GHz frequencies (200 MHz divided in two blocks of 80 MHz and two blocks of 20 MHz in 3.6-3.8 GHz) and all the upper part of 26 GHz frequencies (1 GHz divided in five 200 MHz blocks in 26.5-27.5 GHz). - Telecom Italia, Wind, Tre, Vodafone, Illiad and Fastweb submitted bids for about 2.48 billion EUR, in line with the government's expectations (2.5 billion EUR).
 As a new player, Illiad was allowed to bid for a reserve package of up to three blocks in 700 MHz frequencies worth of 676.5 million EUR. - The process started mid-September and ended on October 2nd, 2018.
-The whole auction ended after 14 days of intense bidding, far above expectations, reaching 6.55 billion EUR of which 4 billion EUR for the highly-coveted mid-frequencies.

-- The 700 MHz auction process ended mid-September 2018.
+The whole auction ended after 14 days of intense bidding, far above expectations, reaching 6.55 billion EUR of which 4 billion EUR for the highly-coveted mid-frequencies. - The 700 MHz auction process ended mid-September 2018.
 700 MHz frequencies raised globally 2.04 billion EUR.
 Telecom Italia announced it had paid 680.2 million EUR for 2x10 MHz.
 Illiad paid 676.5 million EUR for 2x10 MHz.
 Vodafone spent 683.2 million EUR for 2x10 MHz.
 Licences are valid 15 years, starting in 2022. - The mid-band auction ended on October 2nd, 2018, 14 days after start and 171 rounds.
 Telecom Italia and Vodafone won the largest blocks of spectrum (80 MHz each) for approx.1.7 billion EUR each.
 Respectively they paid 1.694 billion EUR and 1.685 billion EUR.
 Wind and Iliad paid 483.9 million EUR each for 20 MHz of spectrum each (483.92 million EUR for Wind and 483.9 million EUR for Illiad).
 Overall, the 3.7 GHz auction hit over 4 billion EUR reaching 4.3 billion EUR.
 The average price of spectrum closed at 18 cEUR/MHz/PoP/10 years significantly higher than in the UK or in Spain. - The auction for 26 GHz frequencies have not shown a huge interest by players.
 The five lots were allocated, raising a total of 167.3 million EUR.
-Telecom Italia paid its lot 33 million EUR, Illiad received another lot for a little less at 32.9 million EUR, while Fastweb, Wind and Vodafone paid 32.6 million EUR each. - TIM Italy and Vodafone have agreed on a passive network sharing deal for 5G including all 22,000 antenna sites controlled by the operators. - In February 2020, Agcom opened a procedure to evaluate coverage obligations for the 5G network sharing venture involving Wind Tre and Fastweb in the 3.7GHz concession.
+Telecom Italia paid its lot 33 million EUR, Illiad received another lot for a little less at 32.9 million EUR, while Fastweb, Wind and Vodafone paid 32.6 million EUR each. - TIM Italy and Vodafone have agreed on a passive network sharing deal for 5G including all 22,000 antenna sites controlled by the operators. - In February 2020, Agcom opened a procedure to evaluate coverage obligations for the 5G network sharing venture involving Wind Tre and Fastweb in the 3.7 GHz concession.
 Wind Tre must offer coverage of at least 5% of the population of each Italian region within 48 months from the award of the license.
-The regulator wants to know whether these coverage obligations should be modified based on the infrastructure sharing deal signed by the two operators in June 2019.
+The regulator wants to know whether these coverage obligations should be modified based on the infrastructure sharing deal signed by the two operators in June 2019. - In August 2020, Agcom extended spectrum licences in the 900 and 1800 MHz bands, following a public consultation.
+The Iliad Italia's licence in the 900 MHz band is thus extended for 8 years from its current expiry date of end-2021, and TIM, Vodafone and Wind Tre's licences in the 2100 MHz frequency band are also extended until the end of 2029.